Humphries-Lab/Motor_Cortex_Simultaneous_Coding/README.md

 # Motor_Cortex_Simultaneous_Coding
- This code reproduces the figures from the paper
+ MATLAB code that generates the figures from the paper "Independent latent encoding of arm movement direction and extent in motor cortex"

+ To generate all results, run Main_analyses.m